UHDanke/gd_docs/editor/colors_layers.md

 - Color depends on the Background's brightness:
 	- If the BG's value (brightness) is more than 0.20, it copies the BG channel with +0.20 value.
 	- If the BG's value is 0.00, it copies the P1 channel.
-	- If the value is between 0.00 and 0.20, the resulting color is between the other two.
+	- If the value is between 0.00 and 0.20, the resulting color fades between the other two.
 - Black player colors are replaced by white.
 - Blends additively.